Malambo, Tanzania

-Malambo, Arusha Region

-Malambo is a village in northern Tanzania, located near the Sanjan River, east of the Serengeti, west of Lake Natron, and north of Ngorongoro, in a picturesque but remote region.
+Malambo is a village in the Arusha Region of northern Tanzania, located near the Sanjan River, east of the Serengeti, west of Lake Natron, and north of Ngorongoro, in a picturesque but remote region.
 It is on the western edge of the Eastern Rift Valley, bordered by mountains on the west and a vast plain on the east.

-Malambo has served as home for many Maasai, and a rest stop for many more who pass through the region.
+Malambo has served as a home for many Maasai, and a rest stop for many more who pass through the region.
 It boasts a school, a medical clinic, a maternity clinic, and a small airstrip, though the village is still considered remote and impoverished.
 Because it is close to areas that are popular tourist safari attractions, visitors occasionally pass through.

+In 2022-2023, Maasai people in the area raised concerns about forcible displacement by authorities seeking to limit settlement in the nearby Ngorongoro Conservation Area.